mem48/geocompr/main.md

 However, it is even more liberating to create new tools.
 By the end of the book you should be able to create new tools in the form of shareable R functions.

-Over the last few decades a huge amount of work has gone into developing Free and Open Source Software for Geospatial Applications (FOSS4G).
+Over the last few decades a huge amount of work has gone into developing open source software for handling geographic data or 'FOSS4G' (see [foss4g.org](http://foss4g.org/)).
 This means that spatial data analysis is no longer the preserve of those who can afford expensive programs, and the hardware to run them.
 Anyone can now download high performance spatial libraries on their computer.
 However, despite the growth of geospatial software that is *open source*, much of it remains *inaccessible* to many potential users due to the required expert knowledge to handle it.